 - A. Any member of the University community may initiate a complaint against an undergraduate student.
-Reports of alleged violations of living unit or major governing group regulations are made to the chief administrative officer of a living unit, in a residence hall the head advisor.
-Reports of alleged violations of all-University regulations or policies are made to the area director, who acts as administrative officer on behalf of the Vice President for Student Affairs and Services Office for students living in his/her area.
-An area director is designated for students living off-campus as well as those on-campus. - B. The student is notified by the appropriate administrative officer that he/she is accused of violating a regulation and is requested to meet with the administrative officer.
+Reports of alleged violations of living unit or major governing group regulations are made to the chief administrative officer of a living unit, in a residence hall the head advisor or resident director.
+Reports of alleged violations of all-University regulations or policies are made to the judicial administrator, who acts as administrative office on behalf of the Vice President for Student Affairs and Services. - B. The student is notified by the appropriate administrative officer that he/she is accused of violating a regulation and is requested to meet with the administrative officer.
 In the subsequent conference, the student may: 1) admit to the allegation and request, in writing, that the administrative officer take action; 2) admit to the allegation and request a hearing by a judiciary; or 3) deny the allegation, in which case the student is automatically referred to an appropriate judiciary for a hearing.
 It should be noted that, as a matter of practice, if the student fails to meet with the administrative officer, the case is also referred to the appropriate judiciary. - C. Upon the student's request, the administrative officer may take whatever action seems appropriate.
 Administrative actions are usually in keeping with the range of actions available to the judiciary at the same level but are not restricted to these.
 The student is informed in writing of the administrator's decision, and that the decision may be appealed to the Student-Faculty Judiciary. - D. If a judicial hearing is to be conducted a student accused of a violation is entitled to: - 1.
 Written notice 72 hours prior to a hearing, stating: - a.
 Time and place of the hearing - b.
 Charges, of sufficient particularity to enable the student to prepare his/her defense - c.
 Names of witnesses - 2.
 Appear in person and present his/her defense - a.
 Call witnesses in his/her behalf - Be accompanied by counsel of his/her choice from among the student body, faculty or staff of the University - c.
 Ask questions of the judicial body or witnesses - d.
 Refuse to answer questions - 3.
 Elect not to appear - a.
 Absence to be noted without prejudice - b.
 Hearing to be conducted in student's absence - 4.
 An expeditious hearing - 5.
 An explanation of reasons for any decision - 6.
 Notification of his/her right to appeal